- PAGE 2: TIPS FROM DAVE PELZ (Archives)

 Uniquely Boca Package Includes: Parking, Breakfast, Late checkout, Inclusive of resort fee, 25% Off Golf Greens Fees (excluding cart), 25% Off treatments at Spa Palazzo, 25% Off Tennis Court Time, 25% Off Camp Boca.
 Click here for more information.

 The Gold Golf Package provides the perfect South Florida golf vacation with options for players of all skill levels at an incredible savings.
 The Gold Package includes the choice of one round per person each day at the newly updated Palmer course, or The Haig, Squire, or Estates courses.
 Advance tee times are recommended.

-PGA Gold Golf PACKAGE INCLUDES: 1 round per person per day at The Palmer, Haig, Squire, or Estates course, Upgrades available to The Champion course for a surcharge, Nightly deluxe accommodations in a standard hotel room with
+PGA Gold Golf PACKAGE INCLUDES: 1 round per person per day at The Palmer, Fazio, Squire, or Estates course, Upgrades available to The Champion course for a surcharge, Nightly deluxe accommodations in a standard hotel room with

 private balcony or terrace, Daily breakfast buffet per person, Complimentary bag storage, Complimentary unlimited practice balls during stay.
 Click here for more information.

 CHATEAU ELAN WINERY & RESORT